awsdocs/amazon-cloudwatch-user-guide/doc_source/edit_graph_dashboard.md

    1. \(Optional\) To specify a dynamic label for a metric, choose **Dynamic labels**\.
 Dynamic labels display a statistic about the metric, and automatically update when the dashboard or graph is refreshed\.

       By default, the dynamic values you add to the label appear at the beginning of the label\.
 You can then choose the **Label** value for the metric to edit the label\.
-For more information, see [Using Dynamic Labels](graph-dynamic-labels.md)\.
+For more information, see [Using dynamic labels](graph-dynamic-labels.md)\.

    1. To change the color of one of the lines, select the color square next to the metric to display a color picker box\.
 Choose another color in the color picker, and click outside the color picker to see your new color on the graph\.
-Alternatively, in the color picker, you can enter the six\-digit HTML hex color code for the color you want and press ENTER\.
+Alternatively, in the color picker, you can enter the six\-digit HTML hex color code for the color you want and press **Enter**\.

    1. To change the statistic, choose **Statistic** in the lower half of the window, and choose the new statistic you want\.
 For more information, see [Statistics](cloudwatch_concepts.md#Statistic)\.